Itinerant quantum critical point with frustration and non-Fermi-liquid: Self-learning quantum Monte Carlo method

 In this work, we performed the recently developed self-learning determinantal quantum Monte Carlo (SLDQMC) simulations~\cite{Xu2016self} to speed up our simulations.
-Before introduce details of SLDQMC, we first briefly explain the DQMC framework for our model Eq.~\eqref{eq:Hamiltonian} in the main text.
+Before introduce details of SLDQMC, we first briefly explain the DQMC framework for our model.
 In DQMC, the partition function is expressed as \textbf{

 } where $\vec{S}=\left(s^{z}_{1}\cdots s^{z}_{N}\right)$ denoting the Ising spins, then

 now we can trace out the fermion degrees of freedom, and obtain the configurational weight,

 with the Ising part